Militant Main Index | Encyclopedia of Trotskyism | Marxists’ Internet Archive

 150 Workers Laid Off

-Rosa Luxemberg—11 years After by Max Shacthman
+Rosa Luxemberg – 11 years After, by Max Shachtman

-The Defense of the Soviet Union and the Opposition by L.D.
+The Defense of the Soviet Union and the Opposition, by L.D.
 Trotsky

-An Economic analysis?
+An Economic Analysis?
 Or Factional Demagogy & Forgery

-Bessedovsky – Trotsky on “Revolutions”
+Bessedovsky – Trotsky on “Revolutions”, by L. Trotsky

-Volume III No. 4 January 28, 1930, New York, NY
+Vol. III No. 4, January 25, 1930, New York, NY

 THE MILITANT